Historical photo: a gypsy band

 However, with time, archive photos do not get any better.
 That's why they are being digitized.
 In this case one can apply up-to-date image processing technologies to enhance the old images.

 Call the Retoucher plug-in.
-Choose AKVIS -> Retoucher from the Filter menu.
+Choose AKVIS -> Retoucher from the Effects menu.

 In Retoucher select the areas to be retouched using the Selection Brush .